 WYLD - Wilderness Youth Leadership Diversity

-To connect urban youth and military veterans with wilderness education experiences that foster personal growth.
+To connect urban youth with wilderness education experiences that foster personal growth.

 WYLD operates in Los Angeles.
 Our iconic palm-lined urban sprawl, once known as “El Pueblo de Nuestra Señora Reina de los Ángeles sobre el Rio Porciuncula,” or… "The town of our lady queen of the angels on the Porciuncula River” harbors all things eclectic: International and multicultural food, people, and experiences; artistic experimentation; top-ranking universities; and the anomaly that arguably makes us the most unique city anywhere: the San Andreas fault - the only visible transform plate boundary in the world!
 This 800 mile boundary between the Pacific tectonic plate and the North American plate gives us some of the best views, waterfalls, vistas, scientific universities, and yes, hiking trails.
 There are over 300 trails in the San Gabriel mountains just northeast of downtown, and roughly 4 million people in the county.
 About 1 million people reside in urban south Los Angeles, an area that is nearly 55% people of color, struggling working class, many of whom don’t have easy access to recreational activities that can enhance self confidence, learning, and connection to the environment.